auberginehill/get-directory-size/README.md

                         <h5>Parameter <code>-Recurse</code></h5>
                         <p>If the <code>-Recurse</code> parameter is added to the query command, also each and every sub-folder in any level, no matter how deep in the directory structure or behind how many sub-folders, is included individually to the report.
 While the <code>-Recurse</code> parameter can be used for reporting the size of all sub-folders on every sub-level, it may have an impact on how long the script actually runs.
                         <br />
-                        <br />Please note, that even when the <code>-Recurse</code> parameter is not used, Get-DirectorySize will try to query some of the data, such as the overall filecount, recursively.
-As per version 1.0, this is intended action despite its toll to the performance (speed) and may be the subject of further development.</p>
+                        <br />Please note, that even when the <code>-Recurse</code> parameter is not used, and despite its toll to the performance of the script (speed), Get-DirectorySize will try to query some data, such as the overall file size of the folder, recursively.
+This is intended action and is one of the key elements and main characteristics of Get-DirectorySize.
+The total size of a folder cannot be known, if all of the content is not known.
+The file count and subfolder count will, however, follow the path of the <code>-Recurse</code> parameter.
+Furthermore, since the Average File Size depends on the number of files found, the reported average file size of a folder may differ drastically depending on whether the <code>-Recurse</code> parameter was used or not.</p>
                     </li>
                 </p>
             </ul>